BEng (Hons) Embedded Electronic Systems Design and Development Engineer Apprenticeship - Electrical and Electronic EngineeringSouthwark Campus

 We are University of the Year for Graduate Employment - The Times and Sunday Times Good University Guide 2018.

-Accredited by the Institution of Engineering and Technology (IET) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as an Incorporated Engineer and partly meeting the academic requirements for registration as a Chartered Engineer.
+Over the last 30 years, all our BEng (Hons) courses have been accredited by the Institution of Engineering and Technology on behalf of the Engineering Council for the purposes of fully meeting the academic requirements for registration as an Incorporated Engineer and partly meeting the academic requirement for registration as a Chartered Engineer.

 The IET is the professional society for the engineering and technology community, with more than 150,000 members in 127 countries.